What to Wear:

 - Layers are a great way to add interest.

-- Avoid anything to loose or baggy.
+- Avoid anything to loose or baggy and anything that is too tight.

 - Avoid makeup mistakes.
 Try to avoid foundation with sunscreen for studio sessions.
 Makeup should be boulder than everyday look.
 Use color and definition on the eyes, cheeks and lips.
 The use of deep or bold colors should be flattering.
 Avoid very dark, smoky eyes.
 Use powder to eliminate shine.